-Osteopathy for Back Pain and Sciatica
+Lower Back Pain and Sciatica

-Back pain and Sciatica Treatment
+Low Back pain and Sciatica Treatment

 Don’t let back pain stop you

-Is back pain stopping you from working, sleeping, fun activities or simply enjoying life?
+Is back pain stopping you from working, sleeping, fun activities, or simply enjoying life?

 It is important to note, you are not alone, up to 80% of people experience back pain during their lives.

-We formulate a clear individualised plan
+We formulate a clear individualized plan

 It’s important to establish a diagnosis

 Sciatica is a common term used by the community to describe their pain.

 Investigations and referrals

-In some circumstances you may need specialist care and we undergo ongoing training to differentiate what type of care you need.
+In some circumstances, you may need specialist care and we undergo ongoing training to differentiate what type of care you need.